PisChiao/TDNSService/Configs/README.md

 ---

-1. You need to copy the files here to your Debug directory or Realase directory, and the generated program will search for DomainConfig.ini in the directory where the exe file is located.
+1. You need to copy the files here to your Debug directory or Release directory, and the generated program will search for DomainConfig.ini in the directory where the exe file is located.